 Living in Mexico and being outside go hand and hand, and as all of us know, you don’t have to be sunbathing on a white sandy beach to get too much sun.
 Even ten minutes of unprotected exposure to sunlight can result in a sunburn.
-Activities that may unwittingly give you ten minutes or more of unprotected sunlight are dining at an outdoor patio, watching your children’s soccer game, shopping at an outdoor market, or standing outside talking to your neighbor.
+Activities that may unwittingly give you ten minutes or more of unprotected sunlight are dining at an outdoor restaurant, shopping at an outdoor market or simply standing outside talking to your neighbor.

 Skin cancer is the most common form of cancer in the United States and those numbers include us expats.
 Fortunately, it is actually one of the most preventable forms of cancer, too.
 Although most skin cancers are formed in our early years, it is never too late to take care of your skin.